rails/rails/guides/source/4_2_release_notes.md

     ([Commit](https://github.com/rails/rails/commit/e2f232aba15937a4b9d14bd91e0392c6d55be58d))

 *   `ActiveRecord::Dirty` now detects in-place changes to mutable values.
-    Serialized attributes on ActiveRecord models will no longer save when unchanged.
+    Serialized attributes on Active Record models will no longer save when unchanged.
 This also works with other types such as string columns and json columns on PostgreSQL.
     (Pull Requests [1](https://github.com/rails/rails/pull/15674),